Cervical Cancer Awareness Month starts with HPV prevention

 Remember — the best cancer prevention is HPV vaccination and screenings!

-Katie Minor is a public information office assistant at Monongalia County Health Department.
+Katie Minor is the public information office assistant at Monongalia County Health Department.